andrescabrera/test-your-dns/README.md

 # Local DNS tests, DNS comparisson and more
-on some countries like Venezuela, big tech giants do not have any presence, so the common solution of using Public DNS do no apply because of high latency issues (>50/60ms). so there is some help to find ISP providing local DNS services, that repo helps you to find the best ISP providing reliable and fast service that you can get.
+on some countries like Venezuela, big tech giants do not have any presence, so the common solution of using Public DNS (Cloudflare 1.1.1.1, 1.0.0.1, Google 8.8.8.8, 8.8.4.4) do no apply because of high latency issues (>50/60ms).

+Here are some help to find ISP providing local DNS services to find the best ISP providing reliable and fast service that you can get.

 ## Compare DNSs around you